Deelaw15/Deelaw15/README.md

 - 👋 Hi, I’m @Faruq Lawal
 - 👀 I’m a Data Analyst/Data Scientist
 - 🌱 I’m currently learning and working on several projects
-- 💞️ I’m looking to collaborate and also for a Data Analyst Role
+- 💞️ I’m looking to collaborate and also for a Data Analyst/Data Scientist Role
 - 📫 To reach me lawalfaruq50@gmail.com